planbcoin/planbcoin/doc/build-osx.md

 Running
 -------

-Planbcoin Core is now available at `./src/planbcoind`
+PlanBcoin is now available at `./src/planbcoind`

 Before running, it's recommended you create an RPC configuration file.